Special education PE and Autism

 Some hurdles you can jump, you can see them, some are higher than others but generally the strategies and skills needed to complete the race are straightforward.
 Now for some of our students overcoming the hurdles needed to take part in that activity are huge and varied.
-When getting students with a range of needs to take part in PE sessions we need to adapt not only the activity but how we support the students to ensure they can overcome some of the unique challenges that come with sporting activities.
+When getting students with a range of needs, including autism and dyspraxia, to take part in PE sessions we need to adapt not only the activity but how we support the students to ensure they can overcome some of the unique challenges that come with sporting activities.
 This post was originally written for One Goal.
 Now updated.
 If you want to read further: Addressing Special Educational Needs and Disability in the Curriculum: PE and Sports is a great read.
 SEND PE lessons can be hugely engaging and rewarding for all involved.

 PE for learners with SEND is not about limitations